 As Jeremy Miller, author of Brand New Name: A Proven Step-by-Step Process to Create an Unforgettable Brand Name, puts it, “The beauty of naming is it’s immensely creative.
 You can use real words, take words from stories or history, or create words.
 There really are no limits when it comes to naming.”
 Getting more people involved can help the process.

-Brainstorming can be one of the most fun aspects of creating a new brand name.
-Here are some helpful steps you can take when starting a brainstorming session:
+Brainstorming can be one of the most fun aspects of creating a good brand name for a new business.
+Here are some helpful steps you can take when starting a brainstorming session as part of the naming process:

 - Write down what you want customers to feel when using your products.